 - Make the sweet oat base: simply process the ingredients until crumbly and sticky.

 - Stuff the cherry: mesure about 2 tsp of the mixture and press the dough in the shape of a circle of about 2 inches.
 Then, put a frozen cherry in the middle, and wrap the dough around the cherry.
-Make sure it is completely hiding in there.
+Make sure it is completely hiding in there by rolling the ball in between your 2 hands.

 - Roll the balls: simply roll the ball in chia seeds until completely covered.